SaarFroind/serilog-sinks-opensearch/README.md

   * [Breaking changes](#breaking-changes)

 ## What is this sink
-This sink is a port from the project Serilog.Sinks.Elasticsearch meant to support ES.
 Elasticsearch packages (Elasticsearch.NET and NEST) with versions > 7.17 no longer support writing to OpenSearch and OpenDistro.
 The Serilog OpenSearch sink project is a sink (basically a writer) for the Serilog logging framework.
-Structured log events are written to sinks and each sink is responsible for writing it to its own backend, database, store etc. This sink delivers the data to Elasticsearch, a NoSQL search engine.
-It does this in a similar structure as Logstash and makes it easy to use Kibana for visualizing your logs.
+Structured log events are written to sinks and each sink is responsible for writing it to its own backend, database, store etc. This sink delivers the data to OpeanSearch, a NoSQL search engine.
+It does this in a similar structure as Logstash and makes it easy to use OpenSearch Dashboards for visualizing your logs.

 ## Features